What are the plan B rules and when do they come into force?

 How long will these plan B rules be in place?

-The government has said that plan B – which was drawn up in September – will be reviewed on 5 January.
+The government has said that its latest measures– which were originally drawn up in September – will be reviewed on 5 January 2022.

 What about Christmas parties and nativity plays?

-He said: “The best way to ensure we all have a Christmas as close to normal as possible is to get on with plan B, irritating though it may be it is not a lockdown.
+“The best way to ensure we all have a Christmas as close to normal as possible is to get on with plan B, irritating though it may be it is not a lockdown,” he said.

 “We don’t want nativity plays to be cancelled, we think it’s OK currently on what we can see to keep going with Christmas parties but obviously everybody should exercise due caution.”